jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### <a name="compservices">Componentization via Services</a>

-We're used to build UI components, package them into libraries and publish them in the NPM (or bower) repository.
-This means that every application uses these components by importing them in build time, packaging all together.
-Although you are using lazy loading and components are loaded on demand, the application consist on a single package "deployed" in the same location.
+If you are using a modern frontend framework probably you're used to build UI components, package them into libraries and publish them in the NPM (or bower) repository.
+This means that every application uses these components by integrating them into the main application in build time and packaging all together in an unique package (although you are using lazy loading and components are loaded on demand).

 If a component changes, the whole application has to be rebuilt to get the changes and redeployed.

-So, in this scenario, autonomy isn't the main characteristic…But, the idea behind "microfrontends" is just the opposite:
+So, in this scenario, autonomy isn't the main characteristic. **Application is built as a Lego system with a hard union between them.**

+The idea behind "microfrontends" is just the opposite:

-> __what if we'd build artifacts that encapsulate end-to-end features and we could consume them at runtime by http calls?__ The idea behind Micro frontends is building "headfull services", that means, delivering end-to-end features by components consumed in runtime by http calls.
+> __what if we could build artifacts encapsulating end-to-end features and we could consume them at runtime by simple http calls?__

-Consuming frontends as services means that:
+Componentization frontends as services means that:

+- Microfrontends are developed and owned by a team
+- Microfrontends expose contracts as services do, input and outputs, events and styles.
+- Microfrontends are tested individually
+- Microfrontends are deployed independently in a "Microfrontend server".
+They are not packaging within the main application, so it's not necessary to rebult the main application if something changes in the Microfrontend
 - Microfrontends encapsulate all the backend API calls they need, so they aren't just UI.
 They are end-to-end components
-- Microfrontends expose contracts as services do, input and outputs, events and styles.
-- Microfrontends are tested individually
-- Microfrontends are deployed independently, so it's not necessary to rebult the parent application is something change in the microfrontend
-- Microfrontends are developed and owned by a team